pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

 The annotation accepts three propagation policies, corresponding to the options supported by Kubernetes (see "[Cascading Deletion](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#cascading-deletion)").

-1. "background": delete the owner resource and leave dependent resources to be asynchronously garbage collected.
+1. "background": delete the owner object and leave dependent objects to be asynchronously garbage collected.
-   This is faster than "foreground" deletion propagation, but dependent resources can remain temporarily or even indefinitely if they are not finalized.
+   This is faster than "foreground" deletion propagation, but dependent objects can remain temporarily or even indefinitely if they are not finalized.
-2. "orphan": delete the owner resource and leave dependent resources untouched.
+2. "orphan": delete the owner object and leave dependent objects untouched.
-   This can be useful if you want to keep resources around for migration or debugging purposes.
+   This can be useful if you want to keep objects around for migration or debugging purposes.
-3. "foreground": the default behavior of deleting the resource and all of its dependents.
+3. "foreground": the provider's default behavior of deleting an object and all of its dependents.
    This is slower but guarantees all dependents have been cleaned up if it succeeds.

 {{% notes type="info" %}}
 Using `skipAwait` to speed up deletion is not recommended when server-side apply is enabled because it is not respected by all resources and it can lead to race conditions during replacement.
 The current behavior is considered buggy, and future releases might change the behavior of the `skipAwait` annotation to have no effect during deletion.

-The `pulumi.com/deletionPropagationPolicy` annotation is the recommended way to delete something quickly and safely.
+The `pulumi.com/deletionPropagationPolicy` annotation is the recommended way to delete something quickly and safely if it has children that are slow to cleanup.
 {{% /notes %}}

 ## Experimental: Custom readiness with "pulumi.com/waitFor"